Did you know the French meal structure was declared as intangible world heritage by the UNESCO in 2010?

 After-dinner liquor (le digestif)

+This is the last step of the traditional French meal structure.
 This one is really for special occasions, 3 hours or more lasting meals!
 We start with alcohol, so we have to finish it with alcohol too!

 The French way of eating is full of protocols and rules that can be confusing, some would say that it prevents creativity, and maybe it does.
 But it is still very good.

 There is half a step missing… this one is usually spread along the main course as special occasions meal can last hours… shots of brandy (called eau-de-vie) can be offered.
-We call this habit of drink brandy during the meal “Faire un trou Normand”, the traditional one should be with Calva (short for Calvados in Normandy) a 40° or more apple brandy.
+We call this habit of drinking brandy during the meal “Faire un trou Normand”, the traditional one should be with Calva (short for Calvados in Normandy) a 40° or more apple brandy.